 Vehicles are prohibited from parking in any hourly/daily pay parking lot or deck, without prior authorization from the Department of Transportation and Parking, for more than 15 concurrent days without moving from the space.
 If any Vehicle continues to remain parked without moving from such parking space 5 days after having been ticketed for this parking violation, such Vehicle shall be deemed abandoned and subject to impoundment procedures in accordance with Impoundment of Abandoned and Derelict Vehicles.
 If the Vehicle is impounded, the owner shall be responsible for both the towing fees and the parking fee for such hourly/day pay parking lot or deck for the applicable number of days.

 - Dogwood Parking Deck.
-The Dogwood Parking Deck is primarily reserved for UNC Hospitals patient services.
-In order to legally park in this deck, University-affiliated faculty members, staff employees and students must be a bona-fide patient or visitor of UNC Hospitals and display an approved permit.
-Permits are valid on the 4th and 5th levels and between the hours of 5:00 p.m and 9:30 a.m., Monday through Friday and on weekends, unless otherwise posted.
-The maximum daily parking fee for the Dogwood Parking Deck listed in Parking Fees may be changed from time to time by mutual agreement of the Department of Transportation and Parking and UNC Healthcare Systems.
+The Dogwood Parking Deck is primarily reserved for UNC Health patient services.
+In order to legally park in this deck, University-affiliated faculty, staff, and students must be a bona-fide patient or visitor of UNC Health and display an approved permit.
+Permits are valid on the 4th and 5th levels and between the hours of 5:00 p.m. and 9:30 a.m., Monday through Friday and on weekends, unless otherwise posted.
+The maximum daily parking fee for the Dogwood Parking Deck listed in Section 3-4 may be changed from time to time by mutual agreement of the Department of Transportation and Parking and UNC Health.

 - Ambulatory Care Lot.
 Parking is available in the Ambulatory Care Lot solely for patients and visitors.
 Employees and students are not eligible to park in this lot during operational hours unless attending a medical appointment.